Smoked Spatchcock Chicken

 • Brown Sugar – I add extra brown sugar on top to create more caramelizing on the outside of the chicken.
 It also adds a sweet taste to balance the spicy of the blackened seasoning.

-How to make the best smoked chicken:
+How to make the best Smoked Spatchcock Chicken:

 1. Spatchcock a whole chicken – See directions and photos above to see who to spatchcock a chicken.
-Using this method allows for a more even cooking, so that the white meat stays as juicy as the dark meat.
+Using this method allows for a more even cooking so that the white meat stays as juicy as the dark meat.
 I highly recommend it!

 2. Add seasonings.
 Drizzle some olive oil over the top of the chicken, rubbing it in with your hands.
 Then apply the blackened seasoning and again, use your hands to rub it in.
 Use plenty to add maximum flavor!
 Top the seasoning with some additional brown sugar.
 This will allow for extra caramelizing and a spicy/sweet flavor.